MicrosoftDocs/quantum-docs-pr/articles/libraries/algorithms.md

 ## Amplitude Amplification ##

-Amplitude Amplification is one of the fundamental tools of Quantum Computing.
-There are many variants, but here we provide a very general version called Oblivious Amplitude Amplification with Partial Reflections to allow for the widest area of application.
+*Amplitude Amplification* is one of the fundamental tools of Quantum Computing.
+There are many variants, and in Q# we provide a very general version based on Oblivious Amplitude Amplification with Partial Reflections to allow for the widest area of application.

 The general routine (`AmpAmpObliviousByReflectionPhases`) has two registers that we call `ancillaRegister` and `systemRegister`.
 It also accepts two oracles for the necessary reflections.
 The `ReflectionOracle` acts only on the `ancillaRegister` while the `ObliviousOracle` acts jointly on both registers.
 The input to `ancillaRegister` must be initialized to the unique -1 eigenstate of the first reflection operator $I-2|s{\rangle}{\langle}s|$.